hack3rs.ca network-security

 how-to-study-it-like-a-defender

-• $Work through your Zeek, Suricata, and alert triage learning modules.
+• $Work through the Zeek, Suricata, and alert triage learning modules before sitting the exam.

-• $Use lab PCAPs and logs to practice evidence-based conclusions.
+• $Use lab PCAPs and log sets to practice drawing evidence-based conclusions.

-• $Build simple analyst runbooks for phishing, scanning, and suspicious outbound traffic.
+• $Write simple analyst runbooks for phishing, scanning, and suspicious outbound traffic.

-• $Track false positives and explain how you would tune detections safely.
+• $Track false positives in your lab and document how you'd tune detections safely.

-$ caution: This cert is stronger when paired with hands-on logging and packet analysis practice; otherwise it can become just another theory exam.
+$ caution: Pair this cert with hands-on logging and packet analysis — without that, it's just another theory exam.

 #5